Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Introduction

 \section{Introduction}

-The smoothed particle hydrodynamics (SPH) is a firmly settled numerical technique, able to successfully cope with many cutting-edge problems in physics, astrophysics, and engineering.
-This technique has undergone a sustained enhancement since its original formulation \cite{lucy77, gingold77} and it is still evolving at a good pace \citep[e.g.][]{spr10, monaghan12, ros15}.
-A landmark in that evolution concerns the estimation of derivatives and gradients, which can be done by many different approaches.
+The smoothed particle hydrodynamics (SPH) is a firmly settled numerical technique that is capable of successfully simulating many cutting-edge problems in physics, astrophysics, and engineering.
+This technique has undergone a sustained enhancement since its original formulation \citet{lucy77}; \citet{gingold77} and it is still evolving at a suitable pace \citep[e.g.,][]{spr10, monaghan12, ros15, Wadsley17, cabezon2017, price18, rosswog2020magma}.
+A landmark in that evolution concerns the estimation of derivatives and gradients, which can be done using a number of different approaches.

-The standard way of calculating gradients by directly taking the analytic derivative of the interpolating kernel function leads to E0-errors, even in the presence of constant pressure fields in non-uniform particle distributions \citep{age07, zhu15}.
-Another proposal adapts the moving-least squares technique (MLS) to SPH \cite{dilts99} to ensure an exact interpolation of linear functions.
-Adding renormalization corrections to both the kernel and the gradient of the kernel has proved to enhance the accuracy in the calculation of gradients and to reduce the tensile instability \citep{bonet99}.
-A variational principle jointly with a kernel renormalization was used \cite{oger07} to reduce the tensile instability and simulate fluid systems with free surfaces.
+The standard way of calculating gradients is by directly taking the analytic derivative of the interpolating kernel function, which leads to E0-errors, even in the presence of constant pressure fields in non-uniform particle distributions \citep{age07, zhu15}.
+One alternative adapts the moving-least squares technique (MLS) to SPH \citep{dilts99} to ensure an exact interpolation of linear functions.
+In the MLS methods, the SPH kernel is replaced by a new interpolant that is built by combining the original kernel with a linear operator.
+Such techniques ensure the linear consistency of the interpolations but they also require the solution of a linear system of $d+1$ equations (where $d$~is the dimension) for each particle at each integration step.
+Alternatively, adding renormalization corrections to both the kernel and the gradient of the kernel have been shown to enhance the accuracy in the calculation of gradients and to reduce the tensile instability \citep{bonet99}.
+Tensile instability often arises at boundaries in the flow, separating fluid regions of varying densities.
+The inconsistency in the treatment of gradients induces an nonphysical surface tension of numerical origin, which inhibits fluid mixing and suppresses hydrodynamic instabilities.
+A variational principle applied jointly with a kernel renormalization was used by \citet{oger07} to reduce the tensile instability and simulate fluid systems with free surfaces.
 Nevertheless, these MLS and renormalization techniques, in general, do not guarantee the perfect conservation of the whole set of physical laws governing the motion of the fluid, which are at the foundations of the SPH technique.
-A recent proposal was the Conservative Reproducing Kernel SPH method (CRKSPH) \citet{fro17}, which enforces perfect linear interpolation and, at the same time, retains the linear momentum and energy conservation properties.
+A recent proposal has been the conservative reproducing kernel SPH method (CRKSPH) from \citet{fro17} and although it is not derived from a Lagrangian, it still enforces a perfect linear interpolation and retains the linear momentum and energy conservation properties.